Theban–Spartan War: Invasions of Agesilaus II

 There are three records of these engagements with Phoebidas and Gorgidas surviving today.
 Xenophon and Diodorus both say that Phoebidas died during Gorgidas' abrupt turn-around.
 Diodorus records that the Spartans and Thespians lost 500 men.
 Xenophon claims that only a few of the Thespians were killed and that the maneuver of Gorgidas was out of necessity, not deliberate.
 The account of Polyaenus is almost identical to that of Xenophon and Diodorus but claims instead that Phoebidas survived and implies that the initial Theban retreat was a deliberate ruse by Gorgidas.
 Nonetheless, at the death of Phoebidas, the Spartans sent a new mora (μόρα, the largest tactical unit in ancient Spartan armies) under a polemarchos (πολέμαρχος, the commander of a mora) by sea to replace the losses in the Thespian garrison.
 Aside from Polyaenus, none of these accounts mention the Sacred Band by name, but given that they were under the command of Gorgidas, they are likely to have been part of Theban forces involved.

-Not long afterwards, Agesilaus mounted a second expedition against Thebes.
+In 377, Agesilaus was once again in command of the Peloponnesian forces.
 After a series of skirmishes which he won with some difficulty, he was forced again to withdraw when the Theban army came out full force as he approached the city.
 Diodorus observes at this point that the Thebans thereafter faced the Spartans with confidence.
 Gorgidas disappears from history between 377 and 375, during which the command of the Sacred Band was apparently transferred to Pelopidas.